jliu0140/cse15l-lab-reports/report2/LabReport2.md

         at org.junit.Assert.assertArrayEquals(Assert.java:429)
         at ArrayTests.testReversedLonger(ArrayTests.java:25)
  ```
 Rather than reversing the array, the output replaced everything with 0.
 This symptom was caused due to changing the elements in arr with those from newArray.
-However, since newArray was just created, all values are 0 by default, making all values of arr equal to 0.
+However, since newArray was just created, all values are 0 by default, overwriting all values of arr to 0.
 Furthermore, arr is returned as well, so the output array is all 0.
 This bug can be resolved by switching arr and newArray in the for loop and returning newArray.
+This will take the needed values from the input array in reverse order and then put them into the new array.
+The newArray now has the properly reversed values, and since it is returned, the output array will be correct.

 Fixed Code:
 ```